What is Mild Autism?

 Simply put, applied behaviour analysis (ABA) is based on the theory of behaviour.
 Therefore, it rewards positive behaviour, reinforcing it to occur again and ignores negative behaviour, decreasing the likelihood of it happening again.

 Moreover, ABA also pays attention to the triggers that lead a child with autism to behave the way they do, as well as the consequences of a child's behaviour.
-This helps one to understand whether certain modifications can be made in the child's environment that will lead to a positive change in the child's behaviour.

-Is mild autism curable?
+Is Mild Autism curable?